24 Breathtaking Waterfalls You’ll Find in Oregon

 - Directions: The Latourell Falls Trailhead is located just off the Columbia River Highway.

-- Accessibility: This waterfall is one of the easiest to access in the Gorge, requiring little more than a two-mile hike that’s well-paved.
+- Accessibility: This waterfall is one of the easiest to access in the Gorge, requiring little more than a well-paved, two-mile hike.

-Given the brevity of this waterfall hike and accessibility of its trailhead, Latourell Falls can draw rather large crowds – so if this is something you’d like to avoid, it’s best to visit during the week or early on the weekends.
+Given the brevity of this waterfall hike and the accessibility of its trailhead, Latourell Falls can draw rather large crowds.
+So if you’d like to avoid this, it’s best to visit during the week or early on weekends.

-- Accessibility: Very; there are two viewpoints alongside Interstate 205 or Highway 99E that provide perfect panoramas of the falls.
+- Accessibility: Very; two viewpoints alongside Interstate 205 or Highway 99E provide perfect panoramas of the falls.

-- History This falls has served as the site of myriad PNW industries.
+- History: This fall has been home to myriad PNW industries.
 From the Willamette Falls Electric Company and original Oregon City Paper Manufacturing Co. to the most recent Blue Heron Paper Company, which closed in 2011, the power of Willamette Falls has long been recognized and harnessed.

-If you’re searching for an off-the-beaten path waterfall to chase near Portland, Willamette Falls is a true hidden gem.
-Located in Oregon City, Willamette Falls is a horseshoe-shaped waterfall over 1,500 feet wide and 40 feet high, making it one of the largest in the country.
+If you’re looking for an off-the-beaten-path waterfall to chase near Portland, Willamette Falls is a true hidden gem.
+Located in Oregon City, it is a horseshoe-shaped waterfall over 1,500 feet wide and 40 feet high, making it one of the largest in the country.

 - Height: Wahkeena Falls is 242 feet tall, making it one of the tallest in the Columbia River Gorge.